kevinrodbe/library/content/02-resources-and-get.md

 HTTP/1.1 200 OK # 200 status code
 ```

 The first digit of the status code defines the class of response.
 The 200 class means the action was successfully received, understood, and accepted by the server.
+We are going to be looking at other successful status codes when we talk about other HTTP methods.

-Another way we can write our asserting is by calling utility methods added by `Rack::Test`
+Another way we can write our assertion is by calling utility methods added by `Rack::Test`

 ```ruby
 require 'test_helper'